OpenPj/alfresco-process-services-project-sdk/README.md

 `mvn docker:stop`

 # Building your Docker container (optional)
- * Put a valid APS and Aspose license in `/activiti-app-overlay-docker/src/main/docker/license`
+ * Put a valid  _activiti.lic_  and  _Aspose.Total.Java.lic_  in `/activiti-app-overlay-docker/src/main/docker/license`
- * Put your logback.xml in `/activiti-app-overlay-war/src/main/webapp/WEB-INF/classes`
+ * Update if you need  _logback.xml_  in `/activiti-app-overlay-war/src/main/webapp/WEB-INF/classes`
- * Put your activiti-app.properties in `/activiti-app-overlay-docker/src/main/docker/properties`
+ * Update if you need your  _activiti-app.properties_  in `/activiti-app-overlay-docker/src/main/docker/properties`

 # Few things to notice